 Hispanic/Latinx Heritage Month is a call to action to embrace and improve the lives of everyone living in Hispanic/Latinx communities.
-It’s a time to celebrate the progress that has been made towards giving visibility and elevating voices that are often left unheard.
-It’s also a time to learn about and address issues that the Hispanic/Latinx community face; issues such as immigration policies, criminal justice reform, continued racism and discrimination, and so on.
+It’s a time to celebrate the progress made toward giving visibility and elevating voices that are often left unheard.
+It’s also a time to learn about and address issues that the Hispanic/Latinx community faces; issues such as immigration policies, criminal justice reform, continued racism and discrimination, and so on.

 So, the best way to celebrate Hispanic/Latinx Heritage Month?
-Strive for change and be prepared to act using these resources below:
+Strive for change and be prepared to act using the resources below:

 Donate, Volunteer, and Follow Hispanic/Latinx-Led Grassroots Organizations

 - NALEO Educational Fund facilitates full Latino participation in the American political process, from citizenship to public service.